 Pregnant women often feel faint.
-This is because of the hormonal changes occurring in your body.
+This is because of the hormonal changes occurring in the body.
 Fainting happens if your brain is not getting enough blood and therefore not enough oxygen.

 You are most likely to feel faint if you stand too quickly from a chair or out of a bath, but it can also happen when you are lying on your back.
-You can find out more about causes of fainting.
+Read more about the causes of fainting.